Hannon: Lawn fertilizer ban needs more study

 ALBANY — A fast-moving campaign to ban lawn fertilizers that contain high amounts of nitrogen might require more time, a key Long Island lawmaker said Monday.

-“We don’t have to sacrifice the quality of cur coastal waters to have a healthy lawn,” Englebright said in a statement.
+“We don’t have to sacrifice the quality of our coastal waters to have a healthy lawn,” Englebright said in a statement.

 Activists said a ban is needed in Nassau and Suffolk counties because of their “unique and fragile ecosystem.”